 In the case of Google Chrome, quite a lot actually.
 There’s gaps in it so wide you could walk your pet T-Rex through it.

 How the Chrome Password Manager Works

-The Chrome password manager is integrated into the browser, and can be enabled in the settings.
+The Google password manager is integrated into the Chrome browser, and can be enabled in the settings.
 You have to click “Show Advanced Settings” and then scroll down a bit to see it.
 Or alternatively you can copy and paste the following into the browser :